philanc/ple/README.md

 - simple macro recording and playing (a la emacs)
 - a minimal help command (F1 or ^X^H - give a short description of the basic bindings)

+Configuration -- the editor can be configured / customized with a Lua file loaded at initialization.
+The configuration file is looked for in sequence at the following locations:
+	- the file which pathname is in the environment variable PLE_INIT
+	- ./ple_init.lua
+	- ~/config/ple/ple_init.lua
+The first file found, if any, is loaded.

-At the moment, the complete editor is 39KB.
+At the moment, the complete editor is 40KB.
 It has been tested on xterm, rxvt and the Linux console.

 As they say, *it works on my PC...*